2023-09-09 21:03:00

 MSF is one of the humanitarian organizations trying to close these gaps, especially in access to health care.
 Through mobile clinics that travel daily to different shelters in the city, the organization’s professionals identify people who require priority assistance to channel them into the public system, or serve them directly when it comes to mental health.
 In these cases, the fact that a large part of them are passing through the city imposes an additional challenge in providing this assistance.

-“Given the limited offer of services and the little information available regarding this issue, one of our priorities in the shelters is to get closer to people, promote our activities and inform about the importance of mental health.
+“Given the limited offer of services and the little information available regarding this issue, one of our priorities in the shelters is to get closer to people, promote our activities and inform regarding the importance of mental health.
 “This is how we find the people who need us most,” says Sebastián Miranda, one of the MSF psychologists.
 Thanks to this method, between January and August of this year MSF has carried out 381 mental health consultations with migrants in Mexico City.

 Nearly 60 percent of the population on the move states that the main reason for consultation is having been a victim or witnessed an act of violence.
 The three main diagnoses found in consultations are anxiety-related disorders 44.9 percent (including acute reactions to stress), depression 26.6 percent and post-traumatic stress disorder 10.5 percent.

 Using tools such as “the stressometer,” which helps name the various symptoms of this sensation, people are able to identify the factors that are negatively affecting their emotional health and express them openly in the consultation.
 It was one of these techniques that allowed one of Nancy’s daughters to find the cause of a discomfort that had plagued her since they arrived in Mexico.
 The change she noticed in her daughter was such that she also agreed to request a consultation with the MSF team.
-“I was able to let off steam and I also felt well advised, after that I felt much better,” admits Nancy.
+“I was able to let off steam and I also felt well advised, following that I felt much better,” admits Nancy.

 “In addition to continued exposure to violence from their places of origin and along the way, migrants also see their emotional health affected by precarious living conditions, economic scarcity, family separation and the uncertainty of their situation,” Miranda explains.
 “That is why we try to make our consultations effective and precise in the sense of finding the cause of psychological distress, dissecting it and from there obtaining the most beneficial tools for people.”